 - All rainbow trout, brook trout, and identifiable cutthroat × rainbow hybrids caught in the Lamar River drainage (including portions of Slough and Soda Butte creeks) and the Yellowstone River drainage below Lower Falls and above Knowles Falls must be killed-it is illegal to release them alive (p.
-10). - All lake trout caught from Yellowstone Lake must be killed it is illegal to release them alive.
+10). - All lake trout caught from Yellowstone Lake must be killed-it is illegal to release them alive. - All smallmouth bass caught in Yellowstone Park must be killed and reported-it is illegal to release them alive.